louisgv/a-jekyll-blog/_posts/2015/11/2015-11-02-90-days-of-startup-day-3.md

 Meeting all the familiar faces here, including Josh, Andy and Lee.
 Also, [Diana]() the AR woman is also here (and seems like she left mid-way...)

-Pretty cool hack overall, got to meet some people.
+Pretty cool hack overall, got to meet with Shet, Ara and Chris.
+Ara's pitch was really cool, it literally skull-f*ed everyone in the room.

+Anyhow, we got 3rd place!
+Fancy stuff.
+Split with @sanoy, walked with Andy, Yasha and Josh.